Dungeon News

 us to my latest investigation, Tekken 6.
 Here is a quote taken straight

-from gamespot.com this morning
+from gamespot.com this morning referring to the latest news

-referring to the latest news on Tekken 6: We catch another brief
+on Tekken 6: We catch another brief glimpse of the next installment

-glimpse of the next installment in Namco's hit fighting game series at
+in Namco's hit fighting game series at Sony's press conference, coming

-you can see, once again the arcades and game rooms get left out.
+and game rooms get left out.

 In closing I would